Ringo (album): Release

-According to a report in Billboard magazine in late September 1973, Ringos release was delayed while work was being completed on the album artwork.
+Singles

 On 24 September, "Photograph" was released as the album's lead single in the US, backed by "Down and Out".
 Starr filmed a promo clip for the song at his Tittenhurst Park residence, although the film's only screening was on a single episode of BBC TV's Top of the Pops, which has since been lost.
 The single was issued a month later in the UK, on 19 October.

-Apple Records released Ringo on 2 November in the US, and on 9 November in the UK.
-Helped by the international success of "Photograph", and speculation regarding the former Beatles working together on the same project, the album reached No. 1 in Canada, No. 7 in the UK, and No. 2 on the US Billboard 200 chart, denied the top position by Elton John's Goodbye Yellow Brick Road.
-Ringo peaked at No. 1 on America's other albums charts, however, in Cashbox and Record World.
-The album was certified gold in America on 8 November and in Britain a month after its release there.
-Ringo was critically well-received also.
-Loraine Alterman of The New York Times described it as an "instant knockout ... [a] sensational album".
-In his review for Rolling Stone, Ben Gerson said that, on one hand, Starr's limited artistry and the abundance of star guests made the album "rambling and inconsistent", yet in terms of "atmosphere", "Ringo is the most successful record by an ex-Beatle.
-It is not polemical and abrasive like Lennon's, harsh and self-pitying like Harrison's, or precious and flimsy like McCartney's, but balanced, airy and amiable."

 "You're Sixteen" was released as the album's second single, backed with "Devil Woman", in the US on 3 December.
 In late December, on the 28th, "Photograph" went gold in the US.
 "You're Sixteen" acquired gold status in the US on 31 January 1974, and was released in the UK on 8 February, reaching No. 4.
 In the US, the singles from Ringo "Photograph" and Starr's cover of "You're Sixteen" both went to No. 1.
 On 18 February, "Oh My My" was released as a single only in the US, backed with "Step Lightly".
 After the singles became hits, Lennon sent Starr a telegram: "Congratulations.
 How dare you?
 And please write me a hit song."